hungdv136/rio/README.md

 If we want to communicate with real service and record the request and response, then we can enable recording as the following

-- Target URL is the root url of the real system
+- `target_url` is the root url of the real system
+- `target_path` is optional.
+If not provided, then the same relative path from incoming request is used

 ```go
 rio.NewStub().